 - Fire inspections – fire exits maintained, fire extinguishers, updated exit maps

 Check out facilities management software for schools for more school maintenance checklists and items inspectors look for when grading a school, building, and school district.

 - Knowing your state’s school inspection requirements for the school year is the first step in simplifying the inspection process.
-Most state school inspection guidelines can be found in your state’s department of health and or/education website.
+Most state school inspection guidelines can be found via your state’s department of health and/or education website.

-- Organizing an advanced maintenance and repair plan with proactive checklists and putting it in place is the second.
+- Organizing an advanced maintenance and repair plan with proactive checklists will ensure you remain on top of your district’s requirements.

-A company like FMX can help make a routine inspection, well…routine.
-We can give instruction and help school administrators through the school inspection checklist creation process with our best-in-class facilities management software.
+A company like FMX can help make a routine inspection, well… routine.
+We can guide school administrators through the inspection checklist creation process with our best-in-class facilities management software.